mat0829/my_pensieve/README.md

 2. Run `bundle install` to install gems (If you don't have bundler, first run `gem install bundler`)
 3. Set up the database with `rake db:migrate`.
 4. Run 'rake db:seed' to give your base Emotions.
-5. Run `shotgun` to run the app and copy and paste the created url into a new window.
+5. Run `shotgun` to run the app and copy and paste the created url from the terminal into a new window.

 ## Contributing